arnold-c/CSDNoise/manuscript/manuscript.typ

 With an imperfect diagnostic test, the correlation with emergence was more influenced by the noise structure (Poisson vs. dynamical) than the noise magnitude (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
 For an RDT-equivalent test with 90% sensitivity and specificity, the correlation between all EWS metrics and emergence was relatively unaffected by the magnitude of Poisson noise.
 The top four metrics with a perfect diagnostic test (autocovariance, variance, mean, and index of dispersion) maintained their positions as the most strongly correlated metrics.
-// Under low levels of Poisson noise, autocorrelation was more strongly associated with emergence when calculated on the test positive time series resulting from and RDT than from a perfect diagnostic test ($|"AUC"-0.5| = 0.17 "vs." 0.12$, respectively).
-// Under high levels of Poisson noise, the association of coefficient of variation with emergence also increased ($|"AUC"-0.5| = 0.17$ for an RDT vs. 0.11 for a perfect diagnostic).
-// When simulations included rubella-like SEIR dynamical noise, the correlation of all metrics decreased (@tbl_csd-auc-magnitude-ranking-rdt-comparison), and was exacerbated at a higher magnitude of noise.

 For simulations with rubella-like SEIR dynamical noise, the correlation of all metrics was lower at low dynamical noise compared to low Poisson noise (@tbl_csd-auc-magnitude-ranking-rdt-comparison).
 With low levels of dynamical noise, the autocovariance, variance, and mean remained the most correlated with emergence ($|"AUC" - 0.5| = 0.16, 0.14, "and" 0.13$, respectively).
 At high dynamical noise, these correlations disappeared, with all EWS metrics exhibiting $|"AUC"-0.5| lt.eq 0.05$.

-// Among the EWS metrics that were correlated with emergence, most increased in value as the tipping point neared (AUC > 0.5) when computed on the test positive time series resulting from perfect diagnostic tests or an RDT with 90% sensitivity and specificity, with the exception of: the coefficient of variation, with a perfect diagnostic test, and an RDT in low and high dynamical noise ($"AUC" = 0.39, 0.45, "and" 0.48$, respectively); kurtosis with an RDT under low Poisson noise ($"AUC" = 0.45$); and autocorrelation with an RDT under high dynamical noise ($"AUC" = 0.49$) (Supplemental Table 2).

 #let auc_magnitude_comparison_table = csv("./manuscript_files/tables/auc-magnitude-comparison.csv")

 #figure(
   two_header_table(
     columns: 6,
-    table.cell(rowspan: 2, align: horizon)[Rank], [Perfect Test], table.cell(colspan: 4)[90% Sensitive & 90% Specific RDT],
+    table.cell(rowspan: 2, align: horizon)[Rank], [Perfect Test], table.cell(colspan: 4)[90% Sensitive & Specific Imperfect Test],
     ..auc_magnitude_comparison_table.flatten().slice(1)
   ),
-  caption: [$|"AUC" - 0.5|$ for EWS metrics, ranked in descending order of magnitude, computed on the subset of the emergent time series after the burn-in period, for a perfect test and an RDT with 90% sensitivity and 90% specificity, under high and low Poisson and dynamical noise systems]
+  caption: [$|"AUC" - 0.5|$ for EWS metrics, ranked in descending order of magnitude, computed on the subset of the emergent time series after the burn-in period, for a perfect test and an imperfect diagnostic test with 90% sensitivity and 90% specificity, under high and low Poisson and dynamical noise systems]
 )
 <tbl_csd-auc-magnitude-ranking-rdt-comparison>